TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 31/Numbers 31.36.md

 ---

-And the half, which was the portion of them that went out to war, was in number three hundred thousand and thirty thousand and seven thousand and five hundred sheep:
+The half, which was the portion of those who went out to war, was in number three hundred thirty-seven thousand five hundred sheep: